Reliability/stat687/README.md

 - [__Chapter 18: Accelerated Test Models__](https://afit.shinyapps.io/smrd-chapter-18) (Week 9)
 - [__Chapter 19: Analyzing Accelerated Life Test Data__](https://afit.shinyapps.io/smrd-chapter-19) (Week 9-10)
 - [__Chapter 20: Planning Accelerated Life Tests__](https://afit.shinyapps.io/smrd-chapter-20) (Week 10)

+__Attendance Policy:__ Attendance at all class sessions and exams is mandatory for military and civilians assigned to AFIT as full-time students except for extenuating circumstances.
+Part-time students are expected to attend scheduled classes, and absences should be explained to the instructor.
+The student should provide advance notice, if possible.
+Scheduled classes and exams are defined by the instructor and they are documented in the course schedule.
+(References: Student Handbook, Graduate School Catalog)

 ## My Teaching Philosophy